vodkabears/Remodal/README.md

 Minified version size: ~4kb

+#IMPORTANT!
+If your page body requires `height: 100%`, your page will scroll to the top(#20, #21), because remodal sets `overflow: hidden` to the html and body when opening to hide a scrollbar.
+There is no problem if your content doesn't overflow your full height body container, otherwise you should do something of this:
+* Try to set `min-height: 100%` instead of `height: 100%`.
+If it doesn't help, read next.
+* Set `html, body { overflow: auto !important }`.
+Your page won't be locked and will be scrollable always.

 ## Notes
 * All modern browsers are supported.
 * Only webkit browsers has a blur effect in the default css theme.
 If you want a blur for another kind of browsers use: https://github.com/Schepp/CSS-Filters-Polyfill, but it's not fast like a native css3 blur.